• Log in

 This Brevo vs. Mailchimp pricing comparison helps you understand the true cost difference as you scale.

 Mailchimp’s premium tiers can certainly qualify as expensive email marketing services, whereas Brevo maintains a reasonable price point even as you scale.
 The monthly plan flexibility on both platforms lets you adjust as your needs change.
+As an email marketing platform choice, pricing is often the deciding factor for many teams.

 Note: Brevo recently revamped its pricing structure, introducing new Standard and Professional tiers between the existing Starter and Enterprise plans.
 The update slightly lowered entry prices and reorganized features across tiers, while keeping the Free plan available but less prominently displayed.